Geoffery Gough D+25

-Geoffrey was born in 1919 in Lower Peover, and attended Altringham County High School (now Altringham Grammar School), paying £5 a term to do so.
+Geoffrey was born in 1919 in Lower Peover in Cheshire, and attended Altrincham County High School (now Altrincham Grammar School), paying £5 a term to do so.
 He did not take formal exams, instead becoming involved with the family business in local saw mills, where he was trained by the local foreman in carpentry, joinery and saw milling.
 Both the foreman and the 2nd joiner that he worked with were members of the Royal Artillery in WWI, and frequently spoke to Geoffrey about their own wartime experiences.
 It was these accounts that would later result in Geoffery choosing to join the Royal Artillery.
 For Geoffrey, WWI had a tangible impact upon his life – he remembers that a war game played as a child was often ‘England vs. Germany’, rather than ‘Cowboys and Indians’.

 He volunteered to join the Territorial Army at Store Street, Manchester on his 20th birthday (8th November 1939), and later made the choice join the regular Army.
 Because of the stories told by his work colleagues, Geoffrey insisted that he be admitted to the Artillery, and was willing to wait for a vacancy in order to do so.
 In March 1940 he joined the 24th Medium and Heavy Training Regiment at North Frith Barracks in Blackdown to commence his training.
 He found the training ‘spot on’, learning the various drills required to operate the guns used by the Artillery.
 His experience of driving and working on machinery resulted in him passing out as a driver and attending a diesel course that covered driving and maintenance.